Skip to content

 Failure to comply with reporting requirements may result in disciplinary sanctions.

-You may submit your required report by one of the following methods:
+You may submit the Medical Board Mandated Reporting Form by one of the following methods:

-• Email your explanation or reporting form (attach any required documents) to medicalboard@alaska.gov
+• Email the form (attach any required documents) to medicalboard@alaska.gov

 A report of a malpractice settlement is required by law to be submitted within 30 days of the date of settlement; the report must be submitted by the physician or physician assistant.